Aquarium station (MBTA): Water issues

 Since the 1996–2003 reconstruction, Aquarium station has been plagued by water leaks, which may have been caused either by the renovation or by adjacent Big Dig construction.
 (Leakage was noticed in the station even before its 1906 opening, albeit at a much smaller rate, and during the 20th century.)
 The location of the east headhouse near Boston Harbor has resulted in additional flooding during king tides and storm surges.
 On January 4, 2018, the station was flooded with ocean water associated with the surge from the January 2018 North American blizzard.
 It was closed "indefinitely" but ultimately reopened the next day.
 A nor'easter that March caused flooding that again briefly closed the station.
 These floods damaged elevators and escalators at the station, leaving them out of service for months.

 In 2019, the MBTA began using temporary barriers to control flooding at Aquarium during storms.
-A permanent fix for both leaks and flooding is estimated to cost $20–40 million.
+A permanent fix for both leaks and flooding was estimated to cost $20–40 million.
 A 14-day closure of the Blue Line for maintenance work in May 2020 included drainage work at Aquarium.
 A $1.7 million project, which took place from August 2020 to March 2021, added supports for aluminum planks that can be temporarily installed during high water events.